githedgehog/docs/docs/vlab/running.md

 01:21:53 INF Initialized preset=vlab fabricMode=spine-leaf config=.hhfab/config.yaml wiring=.hhfab/wiring.yaml
 ```

+Additionally, you can do extra Fabric configuration using flags on `init` command or by passing config file, more
+information about it is available in the [Fabric Configuration](../install-upgrade/config.md) section.

 Once you have initialized the VLAB you need to download all artifacts and build the installer using `hhfab build`
 command.
 It will automatically download all required artifacts from the OCI registry and build the installer as well as
 all other prerequisites for running the VLAB.